 The Liberty State Park Natural Resource Restoration Project will feature the creation/enhancement of 27 acres of freshwater wetland, the addition of 50 acres of saltmarsh, and dramatic enhancement of 133 acres of upland maritime habitat transforming this area into an ecological gem within Jersey City.
 The project includes an extensive complementary and fully integrated system of trails, paths, wildlife observation structures, and accompanying interpretive signage to provide for responsible and suitable public access to various habitat areas.

-SCHEDULE: Project is expected to be fully designed by Summer of 2021 and construction is scheduled to begin by Fall 2021.
+SCHEDULE: Project is expected to be fully designed by Fall 2023, and construction is scheduled to begin by January 2024.